 How to Apply

-If you are interested in Public Interest Law, visit the website's Public Interest webpage, and explore course offerrings through our online course concentrations list of Public Interest related courses.
+If you are interested in Public Interest Law, visit the website's Public Interest webpage, and explore course offerings through our online course concentrations list of Public Interest related courses.

-Listen to Associate Dean for Clinical Programs and Experiential Learning Alex Scherr talk about Public Interest Law, how to choose courses if you are interested in this area of law, and what courses are available at Georgia Law.
+Listen to Associate Professor and former Dean for Clinical Programs and Experiential Learning Alex Scherr talk about Public Interest Law, how to choose courses if you are interested in this area of law, and what courses are available at Georgia Law.